 This is a guest post by Jeff Rose, a Certified Financial Planner.
 Rose is also the author of Good Financial Cents, a financial planning and investment blog.
 He’s also working on his book entitled Soldier of Finance, which combines his military background and financial planning experience.

 Most Americans want to save for retirement, but most don’t know how to start.
-Putting money into a savings account is ideal for short-term goals and emergency funds, but there are better investment vehicles for long-term savings.
-One investment vehicle that I’ve grown to love almost as much as much as I love In-N-Out Burger (keyword: almost) is the Roth IRA.
+Putting money into a savings account is ideal for short-term goals and emergency funds.
+But there are better investment vehicles for long-term savings.
+One investment vehicle that I’ve grown to love almost as much as much as I love In-N-Out Burger (key word: “almost”) is the Roth IRA.

-The Roth IRA has been around the block
+1. The Roth IRA has been around the block

-After the Roth IRA conversion event of 2010 it will lead to a further influx of Roth IRA contributions.
-Much can be attributed to this based on when the Roth IRA conversion was made available in 1998.
+After the Roth IRA conversion event of 2010, there was a further influx of Roth IRA contributions.
+Much can be attributed to this based on when the Roth IRA conversion was made available in 1998, allowing savers to to convert from a traditional IRA to a Roth IRA.
 During that time, 1.4 million taxpayers converted $39.3 billion in traditional IRAs to Roth IRAs.

-Contributions to Roth IRA are not tax-deductible
+2. Contributions to Roth IRA are not tax-deductible

 This allows you to have access to your contributions at any time.
-That’s an attractive feature for those that want to save for retirement, but are worried about having to pay a penalty if they need access to the money.
+That’s an attractive feature for those that want to save for retirement but are worried about having to pay a penalty if they need access to the money.

-You must meet eligibility requirements to contribute to a Roth IRA
+3. You must meet eligibility requirements to contribute to a Roth IRA

 If your income falls beneath the threshold for your filing status for the year, you must also make contributions from taxable compensation.
-This means individuals can not use rental property payments, royalties, or other non-taxable compensation to make contributions to a Roth IRA.
+This means individuals cannot use rental property payments, royalties or other non-taxable compensation to make contributions to a Roth IRA.

-You may be able to convert other retirement accounts to a Roth IRA
+4. You may be able to convert other retirement accounts to a Roth IRA

 Since 2010, there are new conversion rules that apply to the transferring of funds from a traditional IRA or 401(k) to a Roth IRA.
 When you convert from a tax-deferred retirement account to a tax-free retirement account, you’ll potentially see many benefits long term.
 It’s important to remember that the IRS isn’t going to forget about the taxation of this money.
 Whatever amount you transfer to the Roth IRA will be tacked on to your earned income (and taxed at your current rate) for the year of the conversion.

-Usually experts recommend that retirement vehicles be used solely for retirement purposes.
+Usually, experts recommend that retirement vehicles be used solely for retirement purposes.
 However, out of all the retirement accounts on the market, the Roth IRA can be used for other goals.

-Roth IRA distributions don’t contribute to taxable earnings
+6. Roth IRA distributions don’t contribute to taxable earnings

 This is not the case with a Roth IRA.
 You get no tax benefit immediately for making a contribution to your Roth retirement account.
 You pay taxes on your income, and then you make your contribution.
 However, because you have already paid taxes on the money you use, you won’t be taxed on it again.
 Your money grows tax free.
 For those who think that they’ll be in a higher tax bracket or that tax rates will go up by the time they retire, this can be an advantage.
-You pay taxes at your current, lower rate, and then when you take your distributions, you avoid paying taxes at your future higher rate.
+You pay taxes at your current, lower rate.
+And then when you take your distributions, you avoid paying taxes at your future higher rate.

-There’s a five-year rule for Roth IRA withdrawals
+7. There is a five-year rule for Roth IRA withdrawals

 The five-year rule also applies to conversions.
 You cannot withdraw the converted amount in your Roth IRA until five years have passed.

-There are no required minimum distributions during the life of the Roth IRA owner
+8. There are no required minimum distributions during the life of the Roth IRA owner

 A Roth IRA can be a great savings tool.
-Just make sure you understand Roth IRA rules that come with it, and be careful to adhere to them.
+Just make sure you understand the Roth IRA rules that come with it, and be careful to adhere to them.

-GRS is committed to helping our readers save and achieve your financial goals.
-Savings interest rates may be low, but that’s all the more reason to shop for the best rate.
-Find the highest savings interest rate from Ally Bank, Capital One 360, Everbank, and more.
+GRS is committed to helping our readers save and achieve their financial goals.
+Savings interest rates may be low, but that is all the more reason to shop for the best rate.
+Find the highest savings interest rates and CD rates from Synchrony Bank, Ally Bank, and more.